lordlabuckdas/lordlabuckdas.github.io/_posts/2022-05-12-sweepkeep.md

 # Keeper

 In football, the goal keeper is the last line of defence.
-This a high-stakes position and requires the best of the best players.
-Lightning-fast reflex, high agility and sharp thinking apart from the usual is absolutely necessary.
+This crucial position requires the best of the best players.
+Lightning-fast reflexes, high agility and sharp thinking apart from the usual are absolutely necessary.

 ## Good keepers wait, great keepers run